 Be an Effective Role Model

-Demonstrate the behavior desired from the rest of the healthcare team.
-Practice owners that display outbursts of anger, make snap decisions with no regard to the potential outcome for the staff, demonstrate uncaring attitudes, show favoritism for some employees, withhold information from the staff, procrastinate on important decisions, tolerate lack of accountability, demonstrate inconsistencies in client service or fail to listen to their employees will not be as respected by the team and likely will not be as successful in achieving their business goals.
+Demonstrate the behavior desired from the rest of the team.
+Business owners that display outbursts of anger, make snap decisions with no regard to the potential outcome for the staff, demonstrate uncaring attitudes, show favoritism for some employees, withhold information from the staff, procrastinate on important decisions, tolerate lack of accountability, demonstrate inconsistencies in client service or fail to listen to their employees will not be as respected by the team and likely will not be as successful in achieving their business goals.

 Inspire and Motivate

-The definition of leadership is to “inspire, influence and guide others to participate in a common effort.”
+One definition of leadership is to “inspire, influence and guide others to participate in a common effort.”
 Good leaders don’t just bark orders or hand out directives with no explanation.
-Instead they use effective communication and motivation techniques to facilitate action by their teams.
+Instead, they use effective communication and motivation techniques to facilitate action by their teams.
 Leaders that inspire and motivate their teams solicit input from employees, keep team members informed, give timely and specific feedback regarding job performance, ensure training needs are met and hold employees accountable.

 Delegate and Empower